-- 2.26.
-In April 2016, there was a call for evidence which gave council the opportunity to comment on all aspects of strategic planning policy for Renewable Energy; and how can strategic planning policy best assist with addressing potential amenity issues that may arise as a result of facilitating all types of renewable energy development (e.g. wind, solar, water (hydropower), geothermal energy, biomass)? - 2.27.
-In considering Strategic Planning Policy for Renewable Energies, the Council's view is that the following are key areas of consideration: - the range of technologies that could be accommodated and the policies needed to encourage their development in the right places; - the costs of many renewable energy technologies are falling, potentially increasing their attractiveness and the number of proposals; - different technologies have different impacts and the impacts can vary by place;
+2.27 In March 2016, there was a call for evidence which gave council the opportunity to comment on all aspects of strategic planning policy for Renewable Energy; and how

-- we have statutory commitments to cut greenhouse gases and meet increased energy demand from renewable sources.
-Planning policy should therefore be designed to maximise renewable and low carbon energy development. - 2.28.
-Moving forward there should be a shift in focus from an application driven process for renewable energy to a more strategic planning policy driven approach which gives preferred sites best suited for renewable energy.
+- 2.28 In considering Strategic Planning Policy for Renewable Energies, the Council's view is that the following are key areas of consideration: - The range of technologies that could be accommodated and the policies needed to encourage their development in the right places; - The costs of many renewable energy technologies are falling, potentially increasing their attractiveness and the number of proposals; - Different technologies have different impacts and the impacts can vary by place; - We have statutory commitments to cut greenhouse gases and meet increased energy demand from renewable sources.
+Planning policy should therefore be designed to maximise renewable and low carbon energy development. - 2.29 Moving forward there should be a shift in focus from an application driven process for renewable energy to a more strategic planning policy driven approach which gives preferred sites best suited for renewable energy.